 While some people can easily spend $4,000 in three months paying regular bills, others with low expenses might struggle to reach that threshold without putting a big expense like rent or mortgage payments on the card.
 In those cases, it can “pay” to cough up a 2.5% fee if it helps you earn a huge signup bonus.

-The Capital One Venture Rewards Credit Card is another great option that comes with 60,000 bonus miles once you spend $3,000 on purchases within the first 3 months of account opening.
+The Capital One Venture Rewards Credit Card is another great option that comes with 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.

 Even if you paid all $4,000 in bills through Plastiq to earn the signup bonus, you’d fork over $100 in fees to earn $625 in travel.
 Not bad at all.